ggalloro/cicerone/README.md

 # Cicerone

-Cicerone is an AI-powered travel assistant that creates personalized tourist itineraries for any city in the world.
+Cicerone is an AI-powered travel assistant that creates personalized tourist itineraries for any location (city, region, or country) in the world.
 It uses a single, powerful agent to understand your preferences and generate a detailed plan for your trip.

 ## Application Capabilities

 The application provides the following capabilities:

-- **Personalized Itineraries for Any City:** Simply tell the agent which city you want to visit, your interests, budget, and available time, and it will generate a custom itinerary for you.
+- **Personalized Itineraries for Any Location:** Simply tell the agent which location you want to visit, your interests, budget, and available time, and it will generate a custom itinerary for you.
 - **Detailed Suggestions:** The agent uses Google Maps to find attractions and highly-rated restaurants that match your interests.
 - **Optimized Planning:** The itinerary includes an optimized schedule with routes, travel times, and public transportation advice (like bus or metro lines).
 - **Web Interface:** An intuitive web interface allows you to easily input your travel preferences and view the generated itinerary.